Skip to main content

 Are your presentations kid-friendly?

 That depends on the kid.
 For example, the course would appeal to some of my young students (12-13 years) who have completed music history courses with me in the past.
-While some of the operas that I will be discussing will contain intrigue, murder, passion, and more, they can and will be presented “tastefully”.
+While some of the

-The one opera that is not appropriate for children, nor even for some adults (?), is Richard Strauss’ 1905 masterpiece Salome.
+A SINGLE WARNING: the one opera that is not appropriate for children, nor even for some adults (?), is Richard Strauss’ 1905 masterpiece Salome.
 While inspired by a biblical tale, the story (based on an infamous play by Oscar Wilde) leans heavily into lust, obsession, and compulsion – ending with a gruesome beheading.
 Need I say more?
 True confession: when I maintained a CD collection of more than 1,200 discs, I owned ten different recordings of this awesome work.
 It is an opera for which I have gone out of my way to see in Toronto (several times), Detroit, Montreal, and New York.
 The music soars, growls, uplifts, transports – ultimately shattering the senses.
 The storyline and all of the characters are absolutely riveting!